+We distinguish two fundamentally different aspects: off-line and on-line measurement.
 In case of off-line measurement all data are available before they are analyzed.
-So as shown in Figure 1, the rate during interval I_2 is 1 event during this interval divided by the interval length of 2s.
-However, in case of on-line measurement, at time $t \in I_2$ the number of events in I_2 is still unknown.
+The rate during interval I_2 in Figure 1 is 1 event divided by the interval length of 2s.
+However, in case of on-line measurement, at time $t \in I_2$ the number of events in I_2 is unknown.
 So the most current measured rate is the old value of interval I_1 .

 Generally, when measuring off-line, the focus is laid upon long term characteristics of the data.
 Average rate and coefficient of variation on the long run are more important than short term variations.
 Measuring input parameters for analytical or simulation models like the average rate of an arrival process is an example.

 Opposed to that, when measuring on-line, short term variations, the evolution of the rate over time, are of specific interest.
 The measurements are required for live systems that correlate measured rates to other system parameters and react to it on the fly.
-Experience Based Admission Control (EBAC) [2] correlates admitted traffic volumes to measured traffic rates on the links of a communication network and derives suitable overbooking factors.
+Experience Based Admission Control (EBAC) [9] correlates admitted traffic volumes to measured traffic rates in a communication network and derives suitable overbooking factors.
 It serves as an example for on-line measurement.
 The measurements should reflect the actual rate as timely as possible.
-Other classifications of measurement types are possible as well and certainly no strict border can be drawn between both classes.
-However, we see one major challenge to measurements in stringent delay conditions and it is one criterion for which the TEWMA algorithm has been derived.
-Therefore, we analyze advantages and drawbacks of the rate measurement algorithms presented in this work in a general sense and at the same time we lay the focus of this work on the measurement delay.
-In the following we observe a stochastic process $X(t), t \in \mathbb{R}0$ with inter-arrival time A. Arrivals happen at times $t_i \in \mathbb{R}, i \in \mathbb{N}$.
-The variable $X(t_i)$ - short X_i - denotes the size of the object, e.g. packet, arriving at time t_i .
-If there is no arrival at time t, then X(t) = 0.
-The object sizes are stochastic themselves.
-A_i denotes the inter-arrival time between the objects i - 1 and i, i.e. $A_i = t_i - t{i-1}$.
-The random variables X_i and A_i may be generally distributed.
-Figure 2 shows an example of a packet arrival process to clarify the notation at one glance.